 What does net neutrality mean?

-Net neutrality means that every packet of data transferred through the cables and switches of internet providers is treated the same, regardless of application, user, content or platform.
+Every packet of data transferred through the cables and switches of internet providers should be treated the same, regardless of application, user, content, or platform.

 In practice, net neutrality means that your ISP is not allowed to scrutinize your internet use and slow down, or throttle, packets based on what service you’re viewing.
 ISPs would not be allowed to favor companies that they have agreements with and, for example, speed up YouTube while slowing down Vimeo.

-For reasons of neutrality, ISPs are often regulated similarly to public utility companies (common carriers), which are not allowed to discriminate their service.
-During a power outage or a water shortage, your utility company will likely be prohibited from favoring some households over others.
+It’s because of neutrality that ISPs are often regulated similarly to public utility companies (common carriers), which are not allowed to discriminate in delivering their service.
+For example, during a power outage or a water shortage, your utility company will likely be prohibited from favoring some households over others.

 Why is net neutrality so important?

-The idea of net neutrality is seen as the most important principle to guarantee healthy competition between internet companies and make it easy for innovations to be adopted by users.
+The idea of net neutrality is seen as the most important principle to guarantee healthy competition between internet companies and make it easy for users to adopt internet innovations.

-Without net neutrality, an ISP could collude with a video streaming service and deliver videos of their service with high speed and quality while limiting all other services to slow speeds and poor quality.
+Without net neutrality, an ISP could collude with a video streaming service and deliver that service’s videos with high speed and quality while limiting all other services to slow speeds and poor quality.

-The high-speed video streaming service would then be able to raise prices, share the profits with the ISP and never have to worry about competition again.
+The high-speed video streaming service would then be able to raise prices, share the profits with the ISP, and never have to worry about competition.

 Who is threatening net neutrality and why?